Robots fit for the toughest missions

 Mike joined Autonomous Devices in 2019 as Lead Designer.
-He has a broad technical background covering automotive, defence, medical and consumer products, with 10 years’ experience in the development of UAVs and drones (including the creation of novel, bio-inspired flight technologies).
+He has a broad technical background covering automotive, defence, medical and consumer products, with 10 years’ experience in the development of unmanned systems (including the creation of novel, bio-inspired flight technologies).
 He learned his early craft through hands-on prototyping and product development in Germany and the UK, gaining considerable experience of materials and processes including additive manufacture.
-Mike gained his Masters in Design (MDes) from Cranfield C4D in 2013, which cemented his commitment to understanding product users and designing for real people.
+Mike gained his Master of Design (MDes) from Cranfield C4D in 2013, which cemented his commitment to understanding product users and designing for real people.

 Mike’s spare time is mainly taken up by 3D printing new parts to fix his children’s toys (and other things that just ‘need improving’…)

-Pawel is a current record holder in the office for most pull-ups and claims to be the best darts player as well (a claim he consistently fails to back up with performance).
+Pawel is the current record holder in the office for most pull-ups, and claims to be the best darts player as well (a claim he consistently fails to back up with performance).
 Apart from power naps he likes cycling and working out at the gym.

 Unit 503 Milton Keynes Business Centre